jonbern/fetch-retry/README.md

 ```

 ## Example
-`fetch-retry` is used the same way as `fetch`, but in addition accepts `retries` and `retryDelay` on the `options` argument.
+`fetch-retry` is used the same way as `fetch`, but in addition also accepts `retries` and `retryDelay` on the `options` argument.
 When omitted it will default to 3 retries with a 1000ms retry delay.

 ```javascript
 var fetch = require('fetch-retry');